noon92/luckfox/README.md

 Login for the "fresh" image is root:root or pico:luckfox.
 Login for the configured BBS images is bbs:mesh.

 The preconfigured images will reboot every 24 hours, and restart the BBS every other hour.
-In theory, this should happen at 6am UTC (because both the US and .
+In theory, this should happen at 7am UTC (because both the US and Europe are generally inactive at that time).
 Time is set on boot with the following logic:
 1. If the system recognizes an RTC module connected via i2c, it will use that.
 2. If no RTC module is recognized, time will be set to midnight 24/1/1.
 3. If network is available, time will be retrieved from google and system time (and RTC time if present) will be set from that.

+Reboot timing is set in crontab.
+Time logic is in rc.local.

+#### Networking

-## Installation
+#### Installation
 1. Uncompress the 7z file - will require ~29gb of space.
 In windows, use [7-zip](https://www.7-zip.org/).
 2. Flash the image to a reasonably fast Micro-SD card of at least 32gb in size using [Balena Etcher](https://etcher.balena.io/) or your favorite flashing program.
 You will likely get a warning that the image appears to be invalid or has no partition table.
 This is normal.
 3. Insert the microSD card into the Pico Mini.